redboomerang/UnclosableWindow/README.md

 order to constantly
 give you a window
 that you can't close,
-without task manager, o
+without task manager,
-f course.
+of course.